azhx/blagoblag/content/drafts/surviving-struts-cve.rst

 your first thought after hearing about the Equifax breach was "oh my god, how incompetent do you have to be to get owned like that?"
 Don't worry, I had the same reaction.
-After a few days of introspection and reviewing the evidence, I've come to the conclusion that Equifax made one uncommonly disasterous
+After a few days of introspection and reviewing the evidence, I've come to the conclusion that Equifax made one uncommonly disastrous
 mistake: not upgrading Struts immediately after a remote-code-execution vulnerability was disclosed in it; everything else about the situation was exceptionally common.
 My best bet is 497 of the Fortune 500 couldn't survive